ocaml-ppx/ppx_deriving_protobuf/README.md

 accessible to _ppx_protobuf_, and this feature can be considered harmful anyway: it is far too forgiving of invalid input.
 Thus, _ppx_protobuf_ doesn't implement this merging.

+_ppx_protobuf_ is more strict than protoc with numeric types; it raises `Failure (Overflow fld)` rather than silently truncate values.
+It is thought that accidentally losing 32th or 64th bit with OCaml's `int` type would be a common error without this countermeasure.

 Everything else should be entirely compatible with _protoc_.